KaipoJames/JSRF-Character-Models/README.md

-A Repository to store 3D model objects of JSRF characters.
+A Repository to store content of JSRF assets.
+Includes 3D model objects of JSRF characters and JSRF audio files.

 Feel free to add more models if you are willing to.